Malaysian Chinese: Postwar unrest and social integration (1946–1962)

 According to Chin Peng, the success of Templer's campaign was primarily due to the Briggs Plan's resettlement programme; Gurney also introduced a quasi-ministerial system, with a bill to increase the number of non-Malays eligible for citizenship after independence.
 After the 1949 Chinese Communist Revolution, foreign missionaries in China were forced to leave; Templer invited them to Malaya to provide spiritual healing, medical education and welfare measures to residents of the new government villages.
-By September 1952, every person born in Malaya (includes 1.2 million Chinese) was granted full citizenship.
+By September 1952, every person born in Malaya (including 1.2 million Chinese) was granted full citizenship.

 When the Federation of Malaya gained independence from the British in 1957, there was still an insurgency.
 Chinese communists who surrendered were given a choice of repatriation to China or declaring loyalty to the elected government of Malaya and renouncing communist ideology.
 The anti-communist campaign continued until 1960, when the Malayan government declared the end of its state of emergency after Chin Peng demobilized his forces and left his hide-out in southern Thailand for Beijing via North Vietnam.
 At a meeting of Chin and Deng Xiaoping in Beijing, China urged the Communist Party of Malaya to continue their armed struggle.
 The establishment of a communist government in mainland China affected Chinese youth in Sarawak, who organized the pro-Beijing Sarawak Overseas Chinese Democratic Youth League (later the Sarawak Advanced Youth Association, which sparked the 1960 communist insurgency in Sarawak.
 Malaysia's economy continued to prosper, dependent on tin and rubber industries dominated by a Chinese and Indian workforce.